gavinlyonsrepo/RpiMotorLib/extra/Documentation/28BYJ.md

 --------------------------------------------

 The library file RpiMotorLib.py contains the class which controls the motor.
-The test file in the test folder is called [BYJ_Motor_Test.py](https://github.com/gavinlyonsrepo/RpiMotorLib/blob/master/test/BYJ_Motor_Test.py).
+The example file in the test folder is called [BYJ_Motor_Test.py](https://github.com/gavinlyonsrepo/RpiMotorLib/blob/master/test/BYJ_Motor_Test.py).

 When initialize class pass a name and motor type, The class is called BYJMotor.
 NB **Set to motor type to 28BYJ for this component**